adgproject/adg/doc/use.rst

 Generic options:
 *****************

--o, --order         order of the diagrams (>=2)
+-o, --order         order of the diagrams [1-9]
 -t, --theory        theory of interest: MBPT or BMBPT -i, --interactive   execute ADG in interactive mode

 BMBPT options:
 **************

--can, --canonnical      consider only canonical diagrams -3N, --with_three_body  use two and three-body forces for BMBPT diagrams -dt, --draw_tsds        draw Time-Structure Diagrams
+-can, --canonical      consider only canonical diagrams -3N, --with_three_body  use two and three-body forces for BMBPT diagrams -dt, --draw_tsds        draw Time-Structure Diagrams